Endava/cats/README.md

 # Checking the Contract
 Usually a good OpenAPI contract must follow several good practices in order to make it easy digestible by the service clients and act as much as possible as self-sufficient documentation:
 - follow good practices around naming the contract elements like paths, requests, responses
-- always use plural for the path names, separate paths words through dashes, use camelCase or snake_case for any `json` types and properties
+- always use plural for the path names, separate paths words through hyphens/underscores, use camelCase or snake_case for any `json` types and properties
-- provide tags for all operations in order to avoid breaking code generation on some languages
+- provide tags for all operations in order to avoid breaking code generation on some languages and have a logical grouping of the API operations
 - provide good description for all paths, methods and request/response elements
 - provide meaningful responses for `POST`, `PATCH` and `PUT` requests
 - provide examples for all requests/response elements